 PVA wood glue is great for wood-to-wood joints, but any glue that squeezes out needs to be cleaned up quickly because once it’s dry it can’t be stained or painted.
 And because it soaks into the grain if left on the wood, it’s almost impossible to remove, too.
 PVA wood glue also isn’t great at joining end grain because it tends to soak in too much.
 And it’s not good for joining wood to materials like glass, ceramic, or stone.
 Plus it’s for interior use only.

 Aliphatic resin (carpenter’s glue) is a variation of PVA.
 Normally, PVA is white and aliphatic resin is yellow.
 It has many of the same virtues as PVA — nontoxic, easy to use, and water-soluble — but it’s stronger and can be sanded.
 Some versions are waterproof and can be used outdoors.

-Polyurethane wood glue was initially seen as a wonder glue when it first came on the market.
+Polyurethane wood glue was initially seen as a wonder glue when it was first available.
 Unlike PVA, it’s good with end grain and a wide variety of other materials.
 When dry, it can be sawn, chiseled, sanded, and painted or stained with solvent-based products.
 It’s entirely waterproof, so it’s good outdoors, too.
 For versatility, it’s hard to beat, and it’s useful to have around the home; however, pro woodworkers tend to prefer aliphatic resin.

 The downsides to polyurethane wood glue are that it’s toxic, it can irritate the skin, the fumes can be unpleasant, and it’s not water-soluble, so cleanup requires solvents.
 It also foams up when used, which can be useful for filling small gaps, but it means you have to be careful when clamping or the joints may not meet properly.